The January 6 rioters collect thousands of donations. Now the United States come after their spoils - ExBulletin

 I’ve never had to do this until these cases because I’ve never had clients who have done third-party fundraisers like this, Shipley said.
 There is a segment of the population that is sensitive to the fate of these defendants.

-GiveSendGo co-founder Heather Wilson said her site’s decision to allow legal defense funds for Capitol Riots defendants “is rooted in our company’s commitment to the presumption of innocence and freedom for all to hire private lawyers”.
+GiveSendGo co-founder Heather Wilson says her site’s decision to allow legal defense funds for Capitol Riot defendants is rooted in our company’s commitment to the presumption of innocence. and freedom for all to hire private lawyers.

-The government’s push for more fines comes as it reaches a milestone in the largest federal investigation in US history: just over 500 defendants have been convicted of the January 6 crimes.
+Governments are pushing for more fines as they reach a milestone in the largest federal investigation in US history: Just over 500 defendants have been convicted of the January 6 crimes.

 Judges do not automatically approve prosecutors’ requests for fines.